amazon-ion/ion-docs/_books/ion-1-1/src/macros/macros_by_example.md

 binary E-expression.

-For the same reasons, supplying a (non-rest) tagless parameter with no value, or with more than one value, can only be expressed by using an argument group.
+For the same reasons, supplying a (non-rest) tagless parameter with no value, or with more than one value, can only be expressed by using an expression group.

 A subset of the primitive types are _fixed-width_: they are binary-encoded with no per-value overhead.